Urban water management in Monterrey, Mexico

-Beginning early in the 20th century, Monterrey, Mexico began a successful economic metamorphosis and growth pattern that remains an exception in Mexico.
+Early in the 20th century, Monterrey, Mexico began a successful economic metamorphosis and growth pattern that remains an exception in Mexico.
 This all began with increased investments in irrigation that fueled a boom in agriculture and ranching for this northern Mexican city.
 The economic growth has fueled income disparity for the 3.86 million residents who live in the Monterrey Metro area (MMA).
 In addition, the rapid urbanization has taken a large toll on the water resources.
 In addressing many of this challenges, the city of Monterrey has become a model for sound and effective Integrated urban water management.

 The challenges that Monterrey has confronted pertain to scarcity of surface water resources, poor water quality due to untreated industrial effluents, political cycles and term-limits which can limit long-term vision, and water disputes between urban and agricultural users.
 Monterrey has good groundwater "well-fields" that supply about 40% of the water demand for the city and generally are not over-exploited because of good connections to high-yield aquifer systems in the central parts of the "Curvatura de Monterrey".
 These wells are managed as storage reserves that can be used in time of drought, which is quite common in this region of Mexico.

 Also unique to Monterrey is an arrangement made between farmers and the municipality, whereby the farmers grant the use of their water rights from the nearby Cuchillo reservoir and the municipal water utility SADM (Servicios de Agua y Drenaje de Monterrey) returns urban used and treated water to farmers for irrigation.
 This arrangement has benefited both parties since SADM supplements its water supply with high quality but internmitent supply from the Cuchillo reservoir and farmers receive a consistent and full of nutrients water for irrigation.
 The longer term outlook for the area is for urbanization to continue and water availability to decrease, therefore, new water management strategies will have to be created.